Expath wins court case: Victory for Italy impatriate tax clients

 Ultimately, the verdict fully supported Expath and our client.
 The court ordered Agenzia delle Entrate to pay the wrongfully denied refund and cover the court costs.
 This decision confirms the validity of Expath’s defense arguments and our correct interpretation of the impatriate regime.

-This victory further strengthens Expath’s position as a reliable partner for impatriate clients, offering them high-level tax advice and an effective defence of their interests before the Italian tax authorities.
-We invite all those in similar situations to contact Expath to assess the best legal strategy to protect themselves and assert their rights.
+This victory further strengthens Expath’s position as a reliable partner for impatriate clients.
+We offer them high-level tax advice and an effective defence of their interests before the Italian tax authorities.
+We invite all those in similar situations to contact us to assess the best legal strategy to assert their rights.Â